Brindusa22/get-a-pet/README.md

 ## Edits
 ***

 * During the development of this project I have made some changes in the approach of the implementation of my layout ideas.
-In the begining I have used the float property for the header and the contact page, but as the work on my project was advancing, I have discovered that this approach was tedious and unproductive, for what I was trying to achieve, so I have changed it, using the flexbox model.
-This enabled me to obtain easier the desired result and to be able to create the layout changes for the responsive design effortless.
+In the begining I have used the float property for the header and the contact page, but as the work on my project was advancing, I have discovered that this approach was tedious and unproductive for what I was trying to achieve, so I have changed it, using the flexbox model.
+This enabled me to obtain the desired result easier and to be able to create the layout changes for the responsive design effortless.

 * During the entire project I have played around with different layout options, experimenting and changing the style of some elements, including the font-size, or the size of the input elements, in order to improve the design and the accessibility.
 Whenever I have made such a change, I was always aware of the consistency and symmetry of my layout and I have implemented that change to all the similar elements, to maintain the harmony of the site.
 All the changes can be tracked in my commit history.